Manhattan Jaspers: Rowing

-Manhattan College's rowing program holds much history, as well.
+Manhattan University's rowing program holds much history, as well.
 The school is one of the original eight founding members of the Aberdeen Dad Vail Regatta, the largest collegiate regatta in the United States.
 The race attracts over one hundred colleges and universities from the U.S. and Canada and thousands of student-athletes on the second Saturday of May.
 The team's coach, Allen Walz, along with the school's football coach at the time, Herbert M. Kopf, served as stewards to the regatta.
 In 1936 and 1938, Manhattan was one of two teams competing in the regatta, the other being Rutgers, on the Harlem River, where the team trains today.
 Both the men's and women's teams still compete in the Dad Vail Regatta today, as well as in the MAAC Championships, N.Y.
 State Championships, Knecht Cup and the C.R.A.S.H.
 B's World Indoor Rowing Championships.

 Track and Field

-The Manhattan College Track and Field program has the richest athletic tradition in the school, amassing a total of 31 out of a possible 32 MAAC Indoor/Outdoor Track titles.
-In 1973, Manhattan College won the Indoor NCAA Championship along with setting a world record in the distance medley relay.
-Manhattan was also home to former American Record holder in the 5,000m Matthew Centrowitz Sr. The program was run by legendary coach/runner Fred Dwyer, who ran a 4:00.3 mile while at Manhattan.
-Manhattan still remains a powerhouse on the east coast as one of the top programs around, under the direction of Dan Mecca.
+The Manhattan University Track and Field program has the richest athletic tradition in the school, amassing a total of 31 out of a possible 32 MAAC Indoor/Outdoor Track titles.
+In 1973, Manhattan University won the Indoor NCAA Championship along with setting a world record in the distance medley relay.
+Manhattan was also home to former American Record holder in the 5,000m Matthew Centrowitz Sr. The program was run by legendary coach/runner Fred Dwyer, who ran a 4:00.3 mile while at Villanova.
+Manhattan still remains a powerhouse on the east coast as one of the top programs around.
+Dan Mecca, men's and women's track and field head coach, was promoted to men's and women's cross country and track and field coach in 1993 after coaching the Jaspers' men's field events since 1986.

+During his 36 years, Manhattan won 17 MAAC Men's Indoor Team Titles, 14 Men's Outdoor Titles, 13 Women's Indoor Titles, 11 Women's Outdoor Titles, five MAAC women's Cross Country titles, and one IC4A men's indoor title. under the direction of Dan Mecca.
+Currently, Kerri Gallagher is in her seventh year at Manhattan University and her second as the program's Director of Cross Country, Track and Field.
+Gallagher, who was promoted to director in May 2021, was named head coach of Manhattan's men's & women's cross country, mid-distance and distance programs in July 2016.

 Van Cortlandt Park, which is located near the college, is a prominent site for cross-country running.
 The park's trails are some of the most utilized cross-country courses in the country and is the venue for the annual IC4A or Intercollegiate Association of Amateur Athletes of America (ICAAAA) cross country championships.
 The 1968 and 1969 NCAA Men's Division I Cross Country Championships were hosted by Manhattan at Van Cortlandt.